 Evaluating health impacts of solar radiation management in a risk-risk framework

-Based at the International Centre for Diarrhoeal Disease Research, Bangladesh, this international team will investigate how SRM could affect the spread of infectious diseases, with a focus on malaria and cholera.
+Based at the International Centre for Diarrhoeal Disease Research, Bangladesh, this international team is investigating how SRM could affect the spread of infectious diseases, with a focus on malaria and cholera.
 The goal is to advance the science and understanding of SRM impacts by incorporating a planetary health perspective, while building capacity in Bangladesh for research exploring health impacts of SRM and climate change more broadly.
-Led by Dr Shafiul Alam, the project will begin with a systematic assessment of possible links between SRM and altered health outcomes, identifying knowledge gaps where closer collaboration between climate and health scientists can improve understanding of SRM health impacts.
-The team will then conduct the first simulation-based projections of how SRM could affect infectious disease transmission.
+Led by Dr Shafiul Alam, the project has begun with a systematic assessment of possible links between SRM and altered health outcomes, identifying knowledge gaps where closer collaboration between climate and health scientists can improve understanding of SRM health impacts.
+The team aims at conducting the first simulation-based projections of how SRM could affect infectious disease transmission.

 Dr Mohammad Shafiul Alam (Bangladeshi) – Principal Investigator